mrdexign/use-inputs/README.md

-# useForm
+# useInputs

-## A useful react hook for managing forms & inputs
+## A useful react hook for managing inputs

 -   Great **flexibility** and super **easyToUse** :)))